kyoduke/dijkstra_visualizer/docs/how_to_use.md

 ## Tips for Effective Use

-- Create different barrier patterns to test the algorithm's behavior
+- Create different barrier patterns by dragging the mouse to test the algorithm's behavior
 - Try placing the start and end points at different distances
 - Notice how the algorithm always finds the shortest path
 - Observe how the exploration spreads out equally in all directions